cakephp/docs/en/core-libraries/global-constants-and-functions.rst

     The context is a unique identifier for the translations string that makes it unique within the same domain.

 .. php:function:: __xn(string $context, string $singular, string $plural, integer $count, mixed $args = null)

-    Returns correct plural form of message identified by $singular and
-    $plural for count $count.
+    Returns correct plural form of the message identified by ``$singular`` and ``$plural`` for count $count.
 It also allows you to specify a context.
 Some languages have more than one form for plural messages dependent on the count.

     The context is a unique identifier for the translations string that makes it unique within the same domain.

 .. php:function:: __dx(string $domain, string $context, string $msg, mixed $args = null)

     Allows you to override the current domain for a single message lookup.
 It